 Bihar govt recommends CBI investigation in Sushant Singh Rajput death case

-Patna, Aug 04: Bihar government has recommended a CBI investigation into actor Sushant Singh Rajput's death case.
+Patna, Aug 04: Bihar government has recommended a CBI investigation into actor Sushant Singh Rajput's death case after the deceaseds father made a request for it, Chief Minister Nitish Kumar said on Tuesday.

 The state government's decision comes a day before the Supreme Court's hearing on Rhea Chakraborty's plea.